IvyDowling/TF2MapParser/README.md

 ROOMS
 - Are defined by their x y z outside coordinates, their size xs ys zs, and the thickness of the walls

+BARRIERS (barr)
+- Are always the height of the skybox
+- Used for making playable wall space (specifically for rocket jumping)

 For an example file, check out RoomsDoorsExamples.txt